Hank Kingi

 Hank’s paternal grandmother was Henriella D. Dunn (the daughter of Henry Maceo Dunn and Essie Lee Filhiol).
 Henriella was black, and was born in Illinois, to parents from Louisiana.
 Henry was the son of James Morrison Dunn and Zilla A. Morehead.
 Essie was the daughter of John Filhiol, who was a Louisiana Creole, of French and African descent, and of Ella Green, whose parents were African-American, from Georgia.

-Hank’s maternal grandfather likely was named John L. Davis.
+Hank’s maternal grandfather was named John Davis.
+John was born in Iowa, and was African-American.

 Sources: Marriage record of Hank’s paternal grandparents, Masao Kingi and Henriella Dunn – https://www.familysearch.org